-Turning email content into infographics can be a smart move since it doesn't require a complicated design process and you can choose the best data to present to your readers.
+Turning email content into infographics can be smart since it doesn't require a complicated design process, and you can choose the best data to present to your readers.

 If you already have the content in the form of emails, then it's pretty straightforward to turn that into a shareable infographic - either by using an online design tool or by hiring a designer.

-You can take your email newsletters and use them as a starting point for an eBook.
-If you have the time, go back to the beginning of your newsletter library and see if there's information that would be useful in writing an eBook on a given topic.
+You can use your email newsletters as a starting point for an eBook.
+If you have the time, go back to the beginning of your newsletter library and see if the information would be useful in writing an eBook on a given topic.

 Image Credit: http://howtostartanllc.com

 From here, it's as simple as pulling out those articles from old emails and grouping them into one publication.
-You can then even repurpose those newly created eBooks into multiple blog posts or social media updates - whatever works best for you and your audience at the moment.
+You can then repurpose those newly created eBooks into multiple blog posts or social media updates - whatever works best for you and your audience.

-eBooks work great when you are creating a lead magnet and can be a great way to establish your authority in a given field.
-They can also get you quite a bit of attention - provided they're well-written and useful, of course.
+eBooks work great when creating a lead magnet and can be a great way to establish your authority in a given field.
+They can also get you quite a bit of attention - provided they're well-written and useful.

 The more authority you establish, the more likely you'll get people to purchase your other products or services.
-By using content that you know works with your target audience, you have a good opportunity to put out something that they are sure to love.
+By using content that you know works with your target audience, you can put out something that they are sure to love.

-Did you know that checklists often generate significantly higher CTRs than blog posts and infographics?
+Did you know checklists often generate significantly higher CTRs than blog posts and infographics?